-Starting January 29, 2018, asylum interviews are being scheduled “starting with newer filings and working back towards older filings” in a policy referred to as "last in, first out."
+Starting January 29, 2018, USCIS began scheduling asylum interviews "starting with newer filings and working back towards older filings," in a policy referred to as "last in, first out."
 According to USCIS, this policy change was made to deter frivolous asylum claims from people filing mainly in order to obtain an employment authorization document (work permit), which they are eligible for while their case was pending.

 Preparing a convincing asylum application involves preparing or gathering a number of documents: for example, a personal statement, supporting affidavits, and human rights reports or media articles on country conditions.
-Some important documents may need to be translated.
+Some important documents might need to be translated, following a specific format.
 Asylum applicants will want a majority, if not all, of this preparation work done before filing their claim, so as to avoid the asylum officer considering the claim without critical information and evidence.

-An applicant may not be able to delay filing if out of status and approaching one year since the most recent entry.
-Furthermore, someone present for less than a year but whose status will soon expire (for example with a tourist visa) may not want to delay filing for too long, as Immigration and Customs Enforcement (ICE) has recently been more aggressive in detaining individuals who have overstayed visas.
+An applicant might not be able to delay filing if out of status and approaching one year since the most recent entry.
+Furthermore, someone who's been present for less than a year but whose status will soon expire (for example with a B-2 tourist visa) might not want to delay filing for too long, as Immigration and Customs Enforcement (ICE) has recently been more aggressive in detaining individuals who have overstayed visas.

 People who are out of status must also be prepared to be referred to an immigration court for removal (deportation) proceedings relatively quickly if their case is not approved by the asylum officer.
 This could be positive in that the asylum applicant will have another chance to seek asylum before an immigration judge, but is also risky because it could result in an order of removal (deportation) if the judge does not approve the claim.

-For intending asylum applicants currently in a legal immigration status (for example, with a temporary employment or student visa) the one-year filing deadline will not apply.
+For intending asylum applicants currently in a legal immigration status (for example, with a temporary employment or student visa) the one-year filing deadline will not strictly apply.
 These applicants have more leeway to take the time necessary to prepare their claims, as USCIS normally considers the situation to be an "extraordinary circumstance" warranting an exception to the one-year deadline.

 Under the new "last in, first out" policy, applicants with significant time left on their visas will likely still be in status when their claim is adjudicated.
 This means that if it is not approved the denial will be final and it will not be referred to an immigration judge.
 To reapply, the applicant will have to claim a change in circumstances relevant to the asylum claim once out of status.